Matt Bell (British racing driver)

-Matthew Thomas Dagg Bell (born 4 November 1989) is a British racing driver who competes in the GTD class of the IMSA SportsCar Championship for AWA and for DXDT Racing in GT World Challenge America.
+Matthew Thomas Dagg Bell (born 5 November 1989) is a British racing driver who competes in the GTD class of the IMSA SportsCar Championship for 13 Autosport and for Nielsen Racing in the Le Mans Cup.

 A long-time sports car racer, Bell is a class winner at the 24 Hours of Daytona, an IMSA Prototype Challenge and Asian Le Mans Series champion and a race winner in the European Le Mans Series and the Le Mans Cup.